 - Output in different container formats, including MPEG-4 (MP4), Dynamic Adaptive Streaming over HTTP (DASH, also known as MPEG-DASH), and HTTP Live Streaming (HLS)

-- Output at different bitrates and resolutions
+- Output at different bitrates and resolutions, including audio-only output

 - Enhance the video output programmatically, including: